Level 02 · Analyst Learning

 If your work influences decisions, improves clarity, or makes your manager's job easier, you're adding value.

 Know the key message.
 Use one slide per idea.
-Make your “so what” explicit within the first 10 seconds.
+Make your 'so what' explicit within the first 10 seconds.

 Step back.
 Prioritize one thing.
 Talk to your manager.
 You're not alone—burnout risks are real and solvable.